 Vodka is my go-to natural preservative for my DIY cleaning products.
 Of course, it doesn’t work as a preservative for everything DIY, but for green cleaning, it’s the gold standard.
 Vodka is the main ingredient in my DIY disinfecting wipes and also in my DIY rose petal-infused cleaning spray.

 For this recipe, I wanted to try something different.
 Gin for cleaning windows?
 Yes, apparently it was a thing in the 1940s.
 Surprisingly, gin leaves glass surfaces streak-free and sparkling clean.
-The juniper and pine scent of the gin complements the lemon and lavender essential oils beautifully.
+And the juniper and pine scent of the gin complements the lemon and lavender essential oils beautifully.
 But if you prefer, you can also use vodka in lieu of the gin in this recipe as well.

 Why we don’t use rubbing alcohol in our DIY glass cleaner